BackForth/Backvm/README.md

 # Backvm
 The VM for running Back
-Back is a concurrent Forth implementation, have fun
+Back is a Concurrent Forth implementation, have fun

 # Building
 the only dependency for backvm is the Go compiler